Family Literacy Program

 The Mississippi Humanities Council supports two family-based reading programs for new adult readers and their elementary school age children and as part of the 30th anniversary ...

-What makes Family Reading Bonds and the Luciérnagas Family Reading Program unique is the emphasis on substantive content and exploration of ideas and concepts with parents and their children.
+What makes Prime Time Family Reading Time and the Luciérnagas Family Reading Program unique is the emphasis on substantive content and exploration of ideas and concepts with parents and their children.
 These family literacy programs model good reading aloud skills and discussion techniques that stimulate interest and knowledge of the books’ content—helping foster a lifelong love of learning through reading.
 The programs present history, cultural values, and literature in enjoyable ways and relaxed settings.
-Participants experience animated story telling and open-ended questioning that lead to meaningful conversations, thus assisting families in moving from basic, functional reading to thoughtful literacy.
+Participants experience animated story telling and open-ended questioning that lead to meaningful conversations and encouraging higher-level thinking skills, thus assisting families in moving from basic, functional reading to thoughtful literacy.

-As the program has grown, the number of non-English speaking families in Mississippi, most notably the Spanish-speaking population, has increased.
-To address this situation, in June, 2002 the council approved instituting the Luciérnagas Family Reading Program, a dual-language, Spanish-English version of the Family Reading Bonds program.
+The number of non-English speaking families in Mississippi, most notably the Spanish-speaking population, has increased.
+To address this situation, in June 2002 the council approved instituting the Luciérnagas Family Reading Program, a dual-language, Spanish-English version of the Family Reading Bonds program.
 In the summer and fall of 2004 pilot projects were successfully carried out in Oxford and Pontotoc and a third pilot was completed in Jackson in early 2005.
-The program continues as a council-sponsored project, traveling across the state as requested.
+The program continues as a council-conducted project, traveling across the state as requested.

-For more information on the council’s Family Literacy Project please contact David Morgan, Special Projects Coordinator, at the Mississippi Humanities Council.
+For more information on the Council’s Family Literacy Project please contact Caroline Gillespie, Programs Officer at the Mississippi Humanities Council.
 601-432-6204